elizagamedev/android-libre-japanese-input/README.md

 ## What doesn't work/What still needs to be done?

-- Lots of visual glitches/layout issues.
+- Lots of layout issues.
 Keyboard key text sizes are either too small or too big in some places.
 Occasional tofus rendered.
 - Included emoji/emoticon sets are outdated.
-- Some preferences cannot be set correctly.
+Emoji and symbol history are not saved.
+- Cannot import or export user dictionaries.
-- Hardware keyboard input needs to be tested.
+- Hardware keyboard input needs testing.
-- Not yet sure if personalization/user dictionaries work.

 ## Development